Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

   <sub><b>Figure 2.</b> <i>Representative EBC blocks and bricks manufactured and deployed in the field (shown here as a small garden wall in a landscape application).</i></sub>
 </p>

-## Mechanical characterization of Engineered Biopolymer Composite:
+## Mechanical characterization of Engineered Biopolymer Composite: :bricks:

 Engineered Biopolymer Composite achieves compressive strengths up to 35.4 MPa, tensile strengths of 3.33 MPa, and a Young’s modulus of 2.88 GPa, comparable to conventional concrete, while surpassing existing bio-based composites.